 My Week With Sagrantino

 My midsummer Umbrian adventure – in Pennsylvania – begins with the Montefalco Rosso DOC, a red made with mostly Sangiovese and just a small amount of Sagrantino.
-Interestingly, just few weeks ago (late June 2015), the Montefalco Consortium’s board of directors voted to change the blending rules for this wine, stripping the currently allowed 15-30% “other” grape varieties and, going forward, only permitting Sangiovese (60-80%) and Sagrantino (10-25%) – a bold statement in today’s world of modern, homogeneous winemaking.
+Interestingly, just few weeks ago (late June 2015), the Montefalco Consortium’s board of directors voted to change the blending rules for this wine, removing the requirement for a third grape while encouraging the use of more Sagrantino (up to 25% from the current max of 15).
+This prioritization of terroir over all else is a bold statement in today’s world of modern, homogeneous winemaking.